-Y’all, I am so hooked on this show.
+Do you guys watch The Walking Dead?
+I discovered the show last season, binged on all the episodes in a day, and now I'm pretty much obsessed.
 As unrealistic as a zombie apocalypse may be, each episode is so terrifying I still get the urge to board up our windows and stock up on MREs!
-The characters are some of the most complex and well written on tv.
-Also, Rick Grimes is a
+I love all the characters, especially hottie Rick Grimes ;)

-, but better), I am sharing a delicious meal made of all shelf stable ingredients.
-Yes, my plan for surviving the zombie apocalypse is to make meals from canned foods so delicious, the group will stick together to protect me just like they did Carl and Sophia...oh wait.
+In honor of the season premiere this week, I am sharing a delicious meal made of all shelf stable ingredients.
+Yes, my plan for surviving the zombie apocalypse is to make meals from shelf stable ingredients so delicious, the group will band together to protect me and my cooking skills.

 Adapted from The Last Minute Party Girl